 - Buy/bust operations to thwart the blatant sale of narcotics on the streets

-In addition to investigating and enforcing drug related laws, narcotics officers are also involved in serving warrants, apprehending suspects and prosecution.
+In addition to investigating and enforcing drug related laws, narcotics officers may also be involved in serving warrants, apprehending suspects, and prosecution.
 They may even testify in court as to the methodology used during the investigation to apprehend the criminal.

 With a few years of law enforcement experience an officer becomes eligible to write or test for promotions and special assignments, such as to a Narcotics Task Force.